 Our revenue and operating results have fluctuated significantly from period to period in the past and are likely to do so in the future.
 As a result, you should not rely on period-to-period comparisons of our operating results as an indication of our future performance.
-It is also possible that our normal seasonal patterns will be impacted by ongoing macroeconomic uncertainty, effects of the COVID-19 pandemic, recent supply chain disruptions and semiconductor capacity shortages, and high inflation.
+It is also possible that our normal seasonal patterns will be impacted by ongoing macroeconomic uncertainty, effects of the COVID-19 pandemic, supply chain disruptions and semiconductor capacity shortages, including the buildup of inventory by customers in response to such shortages, and high inflation.
 In future periods, our forecasted or actual revenue and results of operations may be below the expectations of analysts and investors, which could cause the market price of our ordinary shares to decline.